westial/karatemeter/README.md

 pluggable but there is a plastic bracket overall to protect from jerks.

 The wire must not be so tensed from the Control Box to the Sensor because it could accidentally disconnect the ends.
-It also does not have to be very loose because it can be hooked.
+It does not have to be very loose because it can be hooked.

 The excess cable can be folded into the front of the Control Box.